Vegan Carrot Cupcakes

 Making the cream cheese icing

-For the icing you can use store-bought like I did, or you can make your own.
+For the icing you can use store-bought or you can make your own.

-In a large bowl, mix together 100g of vegan cream cheese (3.5oz) and 60g of vegan butter (1/4 cup).
-I find that Violife cream cheese and a block butter such as Stork baking block work best in this recipe.
+In a large bowl, mix together 120g of vegan cream cheese and 60g of vegan margarine.
+I find that Violife cream cheese and Vitalite work best for this recipe.
+I don’t recommend using a block vegan butter as it will likely cause your icing to split.

 Add 1 teaspoon of vanilla extract and mix it in.

-Measure out 315g of icing sugar (2+1/2 cups) and slowly add it to the bowl a little bit at a time.
+Measure out 450g of icing sugar and slowly add it to the bowl a little bit at a time.
+Briefly whisk using an electric hand mixer until it’s thick and fluffy.
+Do not mix for too long as it will make your icing runny.

 Yes!
 These cupcakes freeze beautifully.
 Just pop them into an airtight container and freeze for up to 2 months.
 They can be frozen with or without the frosting.